Here are our top resources and recommendations for furthering your success in your Philosophy courses!

-Check out our SI Session schedule on our Tutoring Center homepage (www.luc.edu/tutoring) for SI session times (released during the first week of class).
+Check out our SI Session schedule on our Tutoring Center homepage (www.luc.edu/tutoring) for SI session times.
 If your section does not have an SI Leader, you are welcome to attend any SI session for the course.
 No appointment is needed!
 SI sessions are regularly scheduled, out-of-class group study sessions led by an undergrad SI leader and driven by your needs.
 You can expect to review notes, discuss and participate in activities around materials/ lecture, review and predict test questions, and work out problems together.
 Please bring your notes, textbook, and any other study materials to SI sessions.

 3. Group Tutoring

 Group Tutoring is offered for the following courses:

 If you wish to make an appointment, follow the directions below:

 |Using the Mobile App|

 |Using the Web App|

 Peer tutoring is held in small groups for historically difficult classes.
 While the principles of collaborative and peer to peer learning are implemented like Supplemental Instruction, students versus their peer tutors are asked to prepare in advance and bring their questions to sessions.

 Peer Tutoring sessions are online!
 If you make an appointment on Navigate, you will be able to access your Zoom link 15 minutes before your appointment on Navigate on the main page.
 For more information on how to use Zoom in a peer tutoring session, see below or visit our peer tutoring program page.